Skip to main content

 RenderService logs, deploy events

-To connect an observability platform, go to Agent → scroll to Logging Access Providers → select the platform from the dropdown.
+To connect an observability platform, go to Connections and click Connect next to the platform.

 Sentry

 Recommended.
-Sentry is one of the most impactful integrations—it gives Edgedive direct access to error details and stack traces.
+Sentry is one of the most impactful integrations—it gives Struct direct access to error details and stack traces.

 1